Obesity and overweight

 How can you stay on your plan for change?

 Be ready.
-Choose to start during a time when there are few events like holidays, social events, and high-stress periods.
-These events might trigger slip-ups.
+Plan to start during a time when you don't have too many events like holidays, social events, and high-stress periods.
+It may be harder to stay with your plan during these times.

 • When you eat and whether you skip meals.